 Generally, cloud service providers use one of two pricing models.
 The first is straight subscription pricing, where customers are billed monthly for the services they’ve ordered, whether or not they use them.
 The second is pay-as-you-go pricing, in which the customer starts each month with a zero balance and gets charged only for the resources they use that month.
 Some providers bill based on the number of active users of the cloud subscription.
 Still, other providers offer some combination of these models.

 The next phase of public cloud is expected to involve more artificial intelligence capabilities and automation, to further simplify data management, security, and other business processes.
 It should also see higher security standards.
 These developments, along with providers offering more interconnected services to meet a wider array of user needs, will likely prompt wider adoption of the public cloud over the next few years.

-Click one of the following links to learn more information and to learn how Alert Logic’s Managed Detection and Response (MDR) solution runs in the leading public cloud platforms — AWS, Microsoft Azure, and Google Cloud.
+Click one of the following links to learn more information and to learn how Alert Logic’s Managed Detection and Response (MDR) solution runs in the leading public cloud platforms — AWS and Microsoft Azure.